 Which Types of Damages Can I Collect in a T-Bone Car Accident Case?

-If you sustained injuries, severe or mild, you may be able to receive medical bill damages to help cover the costs of medical treatment related to the accident.
+If you sustained injuries, severe or mild, you might be able to receive medical bill damages to help cover the costs of medical treatment related to the accident.
 Some victims endure long hospital stays, multiple surgeries, and months of physical therapy, and those costs can add up quickly.
 To help with calculating the amount of money you can receive from medical bill damages, keep an organized record of the bills you receive whenever you get medical care.

 Loss of Income